Caring For Your Temporary Dental Filling

 - Be careful while brushing – This is another area of concern highlighted by the dentist at My Dentist Burbank.
 Brushing and flossing are two activities that need to be done gently and cautiously when you have a temporary filling.
 This is because brushing may accidentally cause the filling at times to come off.

-- Use a toothbrush with extra-soft bristles and apply only gentle pressure while brushing teeth.
+- Use a toothbrush with extra-soft bristles and apply only gentle pressure while brushing your teeth.
 Most importantly, make sure that you clean the tooth with the filling too.
 Don’t ignore it only because it has the filling.
 Keeping the area clean is also part of the temporary filling aftercare procedure.

 - Look for any unusual signs – These may include sensitivity or even pain in the tooth where the filling has been done.
 Besides that, you may even feel some unusual sensation in that entire side of the mouth.
 There may even be swelling or pain at times.
 These could be signs of another dental problem erupting.